This document describes how Creditsafe Business Solutions Limited, uses and shares personal data we receive about your

 Recipients of the business information data are customers of Creditsafe, which assess the creditworthiness of the potential customers before establishing a business relationship with default risk.
 We also share business information data with other third-party business data partners, including other credit reporting agencies.

 In addition, we also transfer personal data to third parties which process the data on our behalf as a service provider bound by contracts pursuant to data protection law.

 Finally, personal data is also transmitted to members of the Creditsafe group of companies.

 Personal data is stored on Creditsafe servers in the EU.

 Is data transferred to a recipient outside of the European Union or the European Economic Area?

 Where personal data is provided to contractors or group companies outside the European Union or the European Economic Area, i.e. to so-called third countries, this takes place taking into account the requirements of the GDPR to recipients in countries with adequate data protection levels (Art.
 45 GDPR) or to those recipients with whom EU standard contractual clauses have been concluded (Art.
 46 (2) (c) GDPR).

 How long does Creditsafe store data?

 We store personal data only for as long as necessary to achieve the purposes described above.
 We will archive personal data after 6 years unless there is a business justification for continued use.
-We may hold data in an archived form for things like research and development, analytics and analysis, for audit purposes, and as appropriate for establishment, exercise or defence or legal claims.
+We may hold data in an archived form for things like research and development, analytics and analysis, for audit purposes, and as appropriate for the establishment, exercise or defence of legal claims.
 The criteria used to determine the storage period will include the legal limitation of liability period, agreed contractual provisions, applicable regulatory requirements and industry standards.

 What are my rights as a data subject?